lukereding/book_notes/book_list.md

 # books read 2019

+#### technical / work-related
 - Designing Data-Intensive Applications
+- Fluent Python
+- Fundamentals of Data Viz
+- Serious Python (in progress)
+- recommender systems (in progess)
+- Better presentations

+#### fiction

+- Journey to the end of the night
+- the Tenth of December (second reading)
+- Pastoralia (second reading)
 - The Fall
-- Journey to the end of the night
 - All the pretty horses
-- Pastoralia (second reading)
+- Vineland
+- The Crossing
+- The Stonemason

+#### art / design

+- The graphic design idea book
+- Grid systems

+#### other nonfiction

-- the Tenth of December (second reading)
+- Economics for the common good

-### in progress

-Fundamentals of Data Viz
-Recommender systems
-Vineland
+- You are here

 # books read 2018